benjaminweymouth/Monsters-Rolodex-React-App/README.md

-# Monsters Rolodex: Reactjs Example Using Class Components
+# Monsters Rolodex: Reactjs App Example Using Class Components

 The purpose of this repo is to demostrate practice in React using Class components specifically.
 A separate repo will dive into functional components and hooks.